embeddedgo/embeddedgo.github.io/getting_started.md

 ### Embedded Go toolchain

-The Embedded Go is distribute as [Go toolchain](https://go.dev/doc/toolchain).
+The Embedded Go is released as as [Go toolchain](https://go.dev/doc/toolchain).
 All you need to get started is this toolchain, along with a simple utility for loading compiled programs onto your hardware.

 1. Install the Embedded Go toolchain.